jwang1122/python1/doc/python.md

 4. Avoid using existing function name as your variable name. otherwise, your python builtins functions no longer works the way you expected.

+5. ☝️class name, function name and attribute name, all of them must follow the rules above☝️.

 ### Variable and memory
 ![](images/chineseMedicine.jpg)
 ![](images/memory.gif)